ericpan64/ericpan64.github.io/app/static/writing/essays/2025-8_FancyRugDilemma.md

 ## Different Rugs for Different Lives

 During Stanford's Alternative Spring Break [[7]](#footnotes), we visited organizations supporting Bay Area migrant farmworkers.
 At one nonprofit, someone brought their motorcycle for a group photo, and we proudly raised our fists in a unified "¡Sí se puede!".
 While we helped prepare some materials for events and outreach, the real value was showing up and learning how to support farmworkers in our careers.
-Returning to campus, many of us wondered if "selling out" to "big tech" also meant turning a blind eye to the noble workers we'd just met.
-Maybe there's a way to have both, and if not, that definitely doesn't have to be true indefinitely.
+Returning to campus, many of us wondered if "selling out" to "big tech" also meant turning a blind eye to the noble people we'd just met.
+Maybe there's a way to have both, and if not, there should be.

 The contrast struck me: tech capitalists assigning millions to abstract ideas while farmworkers create concrete value under harsh conditions.
 Both groups have their fancy rugs.
 The motorcycle wasn't just transportation but freedom, pride, achievement.
 Different from a $10k rug, but serving the same human need for meaning.

 At Stanford, I saw brilliant students trapped in fancy rug lifestyles - treating school as extended vacation from society (myself included).
-Aspiring healthtech entrepreneurs who've never worked in healthcare imposing clean abstractions on messy realities.
+Aspiring healthtech entrepreneurs who've never worked in healthcare imposing clean abstractions on messy realities (also myself included).
 It's "failure to launch" mixed with "pivot hell" - why commit to specific problems when you can stay abstractly superior, perpetually "exploring opportunities"?
+It's part of the learning, and it's also part of the problem.

 ## Bridging the Ideal and the Real